Is skin care a priority for you? Are you comfortable with how your skin looks now? How about twenty years from now?

 - One Skin — anti-aging skin lotions.
 Their face moisturizer plus prep facial cleanser reduces senescent cells by up to 40% in small trial lab tests.
-Their $120 per tube, two-month supply is available with a 20% discount using code: friend-2fdmgkc.
+Their $120 per tube, two-month face moisturizer is available with a 20% discount using code: friend-2fdmgkc.
 Their body cream is $89 / bottle.
 User reviews are highly positive.
 Unlike retinoids, it repairs damaged skin.

-- Atropos Therapeutics and Dorian Therapeutics — creating small-molecule based senescent skin cell creams.
+- Atropos Therapeutics is creating small-molecule based senescent skin cell creams.
 Because they are small-molecule based, there is potential for off-target effects.
 Atropos is partnered with Estee Lauder.
-Dorian has not produced a press release in over a year.

 - Senisca — reversing skin cell senescence through modulation of RNA splicing.
 Seeking to launch commercially with a partner in the 2023 timeframe.